Our London travel tips

-Our new Soho location is off in full swing, and we’re thrilled to finally have a brick-and-mortar space in the British capital.
+Our store in Shoreditch is finally up and running, and we’re thrilled to have a bricks-and-mortar space in the British capital.
 London’s energy is second to none, with something new and exciting happening every day.
 This can be a bit overwhelming, especially to visitors, but luckily we’ve gathered a list of our favourite haunts so you can enjoy the city to its fullest.
-Whilst you’re in town, be sure to stop by our store at 15 Bateman Street!
+Whilst you’re in town, be sure to stop by our store at 29 Redchurch Street!

 Step up your B&B game

 There’s no shortage of stylish places to rest your head in London, but The Laslett is one of our favourites.
 Inspired by nuances of British design, the entire hotel feels like a home-away-from-home.
 This Notting Hill accommodation was voted the most outstanding new hotel in 2016 by the Independent Hotel Show Awards, and it’s easy to see why.
 The cosy rooms and tastefully designed interiors are welcoming and bright, and there is a small boutique right in the lobby.
 There’s almost no reason to leave!

 Just a stone’s throw away from London Bridge, Borough Market has drawn hungry gourmands to its halls since the 13th century.
 Be prepared for a sensory overload: this architectural gem is packed with fragrant flowers, fresh produce in every imaginable colour and also an array of some of the city’s best street food.
 Be sure to come with an appetite, as the regularly changing vendors offer dishes from just about any cuisine you can think of.